NobleSkye/FTB-RP/README.md

-# FTB-RP
+# Find The Button Resourcepack
-The resourcepack for my find the button mini game! (needs datapack)
+This is a resourcepack for the find the button mini game im making (1/24/24